 OUR LADY OF THE HOME

 Our Lady of the Home recounts the story of Liza, a housewife of the 1960’s who finds herself troubled by her reality.
 Perceiving this unease as a mental imbalance -rather than a healthy reaction to oppressive circumstances- she contacts her doctor and begins to take a new and fashionable medication.
-Liza’s transformation unfolds through scenes both sincerely human and vividly surreal, as she reaches towards the light of her personal truth.
-Through a vocabulary of contortion, acrobatics, theatre, and Aerial Hoop, performer Alyssa Bunce invites the audience to witness the inmost room of Liza’s reality.
-“Our Lady of the Home” contrives a captivating, comedic and moving reflection on identity, mental health, and self-reclamation: unpacking the stigma of "hysteria" and celebrating Liza's courage to choose Herself.
+Liza’s transformation unfolds through scenes both tenderly human and vividly surreal, as she reaches towards the light of her personal truth.
+Through a vocabulary of contortion, acrobatics, physical theatre, and Aerial Hoop, performer Alyssa Bunce invites the audience to enter the inmost room of Liza’s reality.
+“Our Lady of the Home” contrives a captivating, comedic and potent reflection on identity, choice, and self-reclamation: unpacking the stigma of "hysteria" and celebrating Liza's courage to choose Herself.

 Duration 60 minutes.
 Note: This show references themes of substance use & mental health which may be sensitive for some individuals.